20 Apr Montreal Bachelor Party review: How to impress 15 NYC guys who have done it all

 Had one of my long time clients – who finds any excuse to tag along on a Montreal bachelor party – give me a call a few months ago.
 For the sake of his marriage, let’s call him Donald (fitting for the times).
 Donald informs me that one of his bosses is planning a bachelor party to Montreal and he needs us to blow it out as he thinks his bosses hate him (turns out they don’t).
 In any case, we need to make Donald and his boss look good.

 After scheduling a call with Donald’s boss (alias: Bernie), we go over a few preliminary details.
 Overall, Bernie tells me that he is busy, his friends are degenerates, and he wants to make this event more memorable than the usual Vegas bachelor party.
-Luckily, the Donald has filled him in on a few of the more avant-garde details (topless beer pong and midgets) from his previous trips to let Bernie know he’s in good hands.
+Luckily, the Donald has filled him in on a few of the more avant-garde details (topless beer pong) from his previous trips to let Bernie know he’s in good hands.
 Based on our initial ten minute conversation (mostly Bernie pausing to yell at his secretary) these were his priorities:

 - 15 guys for 3 nights, all 30-35, jaded and have seen it all (in his words “pain in the ass New Yorkers”)